fdelgadom/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image1]

-After the data augmentation, process, I repeat the histogram, to validate the result.
+After the data augmentation process, I repeat the histogram, to validate the result.

 ![alt text][image2]